Education and training statistics at regional level

 Labour force survey

-A strategic framework for European cooperation in education and training (ET 2020) formed a set of Council conclusions (2009/C 119/02) adopted in May 2009.
-It sets out four strategic objectives for education and training in the EU: making lifelong learning and mobility a reality; improving the quality and efficiency of education and training; promoting equality, social cohesion and active citizenship; and enhancing creativity and innovation (including entrepreneurship) at all levels of education and training.
-To reach these objectives, ET 2020 set a number of benchmarks which are subject to regular statistical monitoring and reporting, including the following targets to be achieved by 2020, namely that:
+A strategic framework for European cooperation in education and training (ET 2020) was set out by the Council of the European Union (2009/C 119/02) in May 2009.
+This framework comprises four strategic objectives for education and training: making lifelong learning and mobility a reality; improving the quality and efficiency of education and training; promoting equality, social cohesion and active citizenship; and enhancing creativity and innovation (including entrepreneurship) at all levels of education and training.
+To reach these objectives, ET 2020 set a number of benchmarks to be achieved by 2020 and these are subject to regular statistical monitoring and reporting.
+Further details are provided in the Box titled ‘Education and training 2020 and Europe 2020 targets’.
+Drawing on this work, the European Commission made a proposal for six new priorities covering the period 2016–2020.
+These were adopted in November 2015 and concern:

 - relevant and high-quality knowledge, skills and competences developed through lifelong learning, focusing on learning outcomes for employability, innovation, active citizenship and well-being;